Friday, April 25, 2025

 It is a classic study of European revolutionary messianism.

-Those crowds foreshadow the mass movements that will soon sweep the savannah.
+Those crowds foreshadow the mass movements about to sweep the savannah.

 Kanembu warriors, "Le Tour du monde," ed.
 Elysée Reclus, 1885